HabanaAI/Model-References/TensorFlow/computer_vision/Resnets/ResNeXt/README.md

 ResNeXt automatically uses hardware Media Loading Acceleration unless:
 1. Training is done on first-gen Gaudi processors.
 First-gen Gaudi does not have a dedicated hardware for Media Loading Acceleration.
 2. `hpu_media_loader` Python package is not installed.
-3. `FORCE_HABANA_IMAGENET_LOADER_FALLBACK` environment variable is set to 1.
-4. A location of the ImageNet dataset containing JPEGs (--jpeg_data_dir parameter) is not provided.
+3. A location of the ImageNet dataset containing JPEGs (--jpeg_data_dir parameter) is not provided.

 In the above cases, media processing will be done on CPU.